Chicago Chapter Special Interest Groups

-Solo Together!A SIG for TTN Members Who Are Currently Leading the Solo Life-This Group is FULL
+Solo Together!A SIG for TTN Members Who Are Currently Leading the Solo Life

 Solo Together invites TTN members currently leading the solo life to create new ways of living a happy and healthy future.
-Led by vibrant aging experts and TTN members Catherine Marienau and Deborah Holton, this group will explore topics as diverse as health, belonging, relationships with self and others, role or identity shifting, acting on one’s own behalf, and much more.
+Originally led by vibrant aging experts and TTN members Catherine Marienau and Deborah Holton, this group had great discussions exploring topics including health, belonging, relationships with self and others, role or identity shifting, acting on one’s own behalf, and much more.

 ARTS, CULTURE & ENTERTAINMENT